 Eccentric training has grown in popularity in recent years, and Exxentric as a company has become one of, if not the authority on flywheel devices.
-Since the company was formed in 2011, they've iterated the kBox now four times and they've created additional flywheel products to create a comprehensive lineup.
+Since the company was formed in 2011, they’ve iterated the kBox now four times and they’ve created additional flywheel products, like the kPulley Go, to create a comprehensive lineup.

 Having owned the kBox4 for nearly five months, it has become a tool that I regularly use in my training.
 It creates a stimulus that is totally different than traditional strength training implements like barbells, dumbbells, etc…

 I’ve not only enjoyed using it just because it’s fun and challenging, but also because it’s generating real results.
 My strength has improved, my conditioning has improved, and I overall feel like a more well-rounded “athlete.”

 After using the kBox4 and seeing the benefits of flywheel training in general, I see this as a tool that virtually everybody can benefit from.

 The biggest downside and barrier to entry, however, is its price.